dc232/Google_test_task/README.md

 ## What has been learnt from not currently achieving this objective?
-From trying to achieve this point what I have learned is that by desighn this project would require the following to be more secure
+From trying to achieve this point what I have learned is that by design this project would require the following to be more secure
-- NAT Gateway between for bastion host with the internal ip addresses of the GCE VM's written within the routing table
+- NAT Gateway between for bastion host with the internal IP addresses of the GCE VM's written within the routing table
 - Where the bastion jump host to manage the back end VM's connected the NAT gateway, with either ansible or gcloud installed for configuration management
-- Install Fail2ban on the bastion which according to https://www.exoscale.com/syslog/secure-your-cloud-computing-architecture-with-a-bastion/ automatically blacklists IP addresses from which any tentative brute force attack on your sshd process is detected which can be achived from the following command
+- Install Fail2ban on the bastion which according to https://www.exoscale.com/syslog/secure-your-cloud-computing-architecture-with-a-bastion/ automatically blacklists IP addresses from which any tentative brute force attack on your sshd process is detected which can be achieved from the following command

 ```
 apt-get update && apt-get -y install fail2ban